aabmets/yfrake/docs/source/client/reference/client_reference.rst

 Public Decorators
 -----------------

-.. py:decorator:: configure(limit=64, timeout=2)
+.. py:decorator:: session

    | Manages the connection session for the YFrake client singleton.
    | Needs to be active when methods of the client object are being called.
+   | The server object uses this decorator internally to manage its session

-   :param limit: The total number of concurrent requests to the Yahoo Finance API servers.
+   | to the Yahoo Finance API servers.
-   :type limit: int

-   :param timeout: The maximum time allowed for a request to fetch data from the Yahoo Finance API servers, in seconds.
-   :type timeout: int

    :raises RuntimeError: if a configuration is already active.

-   :return: None

 .. raw:: html